IKVM

-IKVM.NET is an implementation of Java for Mono and the Microsoft .NET Framework.
+IKVM (formerly IKVM.NET) is an implementation of Java for Common Language Infrastructure implementations such as Mono and the Microsoft .NET Framework.
 IKVM is free software, distributed under the zlib permissive free software license.

+Work started on IKVM early in 2000 to assist migration of a Java-based reporting package from Sumatra to Microsoft .NET.
 The original developer, Jeroen Frijters, discontinued work on IKVM in 2015.
 In 2018, Windward Studios forked IKVM.NET to continue development on the open-sourced IKVM.
 In 2022 Jerome Haltom and others picked up the work on a new GitHub organization and finished .NET Core support.